 KUIAS is an institute that continuously conducts advanced research utilizing the strengths of Kyoto University.
-It features the Center for Advanced Study, which is a team of excellent faculty members, including distinguished professors with internationally outstanding achievements in their respective fields, as well as various organizations engaged in world-leading research.
+It features a team of excellent faculty members, including Distinguished Professors with internationally outstanding achievements in their respective fields, as well as various organizations engaged in world-leading research.

 At present, KUIAS operates two World Premier International Research Center Initiative (WPI) centers: the Institute for the Advanced Study of Human Biology (ASHBi) since 2018, and the Institute for Integrated Cell-Material Sciences (iCeMS) since 2017.
-In addition, two collaborative research centers established in partnership with the National Institute of Advanced Industrial Science and Technology (AIST) and with RIKEN, as well as the Center for Integrative Medicine and Physics, a new endowed research laboratory founded in 2018, are undertaking cutting-edge research in their particular disciplines and combining their respective strengths to help accelerate the activities of KUIAS.
+In addition, two collaborative research centers established in partnership with RIKEN and with Toyota Physical and Chemical Research Institute, as well as the Center for Integrative Medicine and Physics, a new endowed research laboratory founded in 2018, are undertaking cutting-edge research in their particular disciplines and combining their respective strengths to help accelerate the activities of KUIAS.